UAE-Indonesia: 47 years of cooperation and friendship - www.lokmattimes.com

 Economically, the UAE-Indonesia bilateral trade has exceeded AED100 billion over the past ten years.
 Non-oil trade between the two countries from 2014 to 2023 reached approximately AED101.91 billion, with consistent growth in recent years.

-The UAE-Indonesia CEPA, signed in Abu Dhabi in July 2022, is projected to boost non-oil trade to more than USD 10 billion within five years, from approximately USD 3 billion in 2021.
+The UAE-Indonesia CEPA, signed in Abu Dhabi in July 2022, is projected to boost non-oil trade to more than US$10 billion within five years, from approximately $3 billion in 2021.
 This will be achieved by reducing or eliminating tariffs on various goods and services, creating new opportunities for exporters and businesses from both countries.

 According to the Ministry of Economy, jewellery and precious metals top the trade list, followed by cars, gold, palm oil and derivatives, and mobile phones.

-The Mohamed bin Zayed-Joko Widodo International Mangrove Research Centre, in collaboration with Indonesia, is a result of the UAE's USD 10 million commitment to nurturing mangrove ecosystems, recognised as a critically important nature-based solution in combatting climate change and preserving coastal ecosystems.
+The Mohamed bin Zayed-Joko Widodo International Mangrove Research Centre, in collaboration with Indonesia, is a result of the UAE's $10 million commitment to nurturing mangrove ecosystems, recognised as a critically important nature-based solution in combatting climate change and preserving coastal ecosystems.

 The centre represents one of the UAE's significant contributions to promoting climate and environmental sustainability worldwide and underscores the strength of the strategic partnership between the UAE and Indonesia in many vital areas.